Obligations for licensed plumbing contractors

 During the audit, the licensed plumbing contractor will have an opportunity to discuss any compliance related matters with the plumbing inspector.

-Plumbing inspectors are bound by the Department of Commerce Code of Conduct.
-Any information obtained during the audit will remain confidential unless the Plumbers Licensing Board or the Building Commission are required to disclose the information by law.
+Plumbing inspectors are bound by the Department of Mines, Industry Regulation and Safety Code of Conduct.
+Any information obtained during the audit will remain confidential unless the Plumbers Licensing Board or Building and Energy are required to disclose the information by law.

 Following the audit, inspections of water supply, sanitary and drainage plumbing work will be conducted.
 The sites will be selected from current work being undertaken by the licensed plumbing contractor.
 The number of inspections of plumbing work will be at the discretion of the plumbing inspector.